atiumcache/PF_forecast/docs/log_pf.md

     return delta
 ```

-We see that the Jacobian function is an iterative process to build up the array of partial sums.
+The Jacobian function is an iterative process to build up the array of partial sums.
 Eventually, we get the full sum with $\Delta_n$, where $W'_k = \Delta_n$.

 ### Resampling